Nevada Department of Education logo

 • Any cost to the student for instruction or materials must be fair, reasonable, equitable, and not present a barrier to attending.

+Concurrent enrollment through Integrated Education and Training in adult education and postsecondary education is required to be an option for students in Section 243 funded Integrated English Literacy and Civics Education programs.
 Although concurrent enrollment must be available for IELCE, all students being served within IELCE are not required to participate in concurrent enrollment.

 4.5 Distance Learning